controlflow/resharper-gotoword/Readme.md

 ![hotkeys](/Content/hotkeys.png)

-* This plugin highly relays on infrastructure changes introduced in ReSharper 8.0 (universal word index cache for language-indendent tokenization), so it will not be backported to 7.x or earlier R# versions.
+* This plugin highly relays on infrastructure changes introduced in ReSharper 8.0 (universal word index cache for language-independent tokenization), so it will not be backported to 7.x or earlier R# versions.